 The main kind of credit information we collect is an individual’s identification information.

-However, in the course of providing legal services, we may be given (and subsequently hold) the following other kinds of credit information:
+However, in the course of providing legal or other services, we may be given (and subsequently hold) the following other kinds of credit information:

 (a) information about any credit that has been provided to you;